mathiasbno/o-manager/readme.md

 # O-manager

-This is a WIP O-manger implementation and a proof of consept.
+This is a WIP O-manger implementation and a proof of concept.
-The gole is to create a manager using data from Eventor (NO, SE and IOF).
+The goal is to create a manager using data from Eventor (NO, SE and IOF).

 ## Setup and structure

-We use the folowing libraries to run this project:
+We use the following libraries to run this project:

 - [Yarn](https://yarnpkg.com/lang/en/)
 - [Node](https://nodejs.org/en/)